-Notes to Consolidated Financial Statements September 30, 2019 and 2018
+Notes to Consolidated Financial Statements September 30, 2020 and 2019

-P-COMMITMENTS AND CONTINGENCIES (continued)
+O-COMMITMENTS AND CONTINGENCIES (continued)

 The amounts, if any, of expenditures, which may be disallowed by the funding agency, are recorded at the time that such amounts can be reasonably determined, normally upon notification of the agency.
-No such adjustments were made during 2019 or 2018.
+No such adjustments were made during 2020 or 2019.

 In the ordinary course of business, the Organization is subject to litigation for which it carries professional and general liability coverage.
 The insurance program is designed to provide protection to the Organization from such liabilities on a claims-made basis.

 Professional liability claims may be asserted arising from services provided to clients in the past.
 Management is unaware of any claims against the Organization.

-ECDC stands as the guarantor on notes payable for both highland holdings and Axumite as indicated in note L.
+ECDC stands as the guarantor on notes payable for both Highland Holdings and Axumite Village as indicated in note K.

-Q-UNCERTAIN TAX POSITIONS
+P-UNCERTAIN TAX POSITIONS

 The accounting standard on accounting for uncertainty in income taxes addresses the determination of whether tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
 Under that guidance, ECDC and EDG may recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities based on the technical merits of the position.
 Examples of tax positions include the tax-exempt status of ECDC and EDG and various positions related to the potential sources of unrelated business taxable income.
 The tax benefits recognized in the financial statements from such a position are measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
-There were no unrecognized tax benefits identified or recorded as liabilities for fiscal year 2019 and 2018.
+There were no unrecognized tax benefits identified or recorded as liabilities for fiscal year 2020 and 2019.

-ECDC and EDG file their forms 990 in the U.S. federal jurisdiction and the Department of Taxation for the State of Virginia as appropriate. .As of September 30, 2019, the statute of limitations for tax matters prior to September 30, 2015, have expired with the U.S. federal jurisdiction or the state and local jurisdiction in which ECDC and EDG files tax returns
+ECDC and EDG file their forms 990 in the U.S. federal jurisdiction and the Department of Taxation for the State of Virginia as appropriate. .As of September 30, 2020, the statute of limitations for tax matters prior to September 30, 2016, have expired with the U.S. federal jurisdiction or the state and local jurisdiction in which ECDC and EDG files tax returns